gurditsingh/hydeout/_posts/test.md

 4.  **MLlib (Machine Learning Library)**  – Apache Spark is equipped with a rich library known as MLlib.
 This library contains a wide array of machine learning algorithms- classification, regression, clustering, and collaborative filtering.
 It also includes other tools for constructing, evaluating, and tuning ML Pipelines.
 All these functionalities help Spark scale out across a cluster.
 5.  **GraphX**  – Spark also comes with a library to manipulate graph databases and perform computations called GraphX.
 GraphX unifies ETL (Extract, Transform, and Load) process, exploratory analysis, and iterative graph computation within a single system.

-## Spark pools in Azure Synapse offer a fully managed Spark service
+## Azure Synapse offer a fully managed Spark service.

 ## How organizations use the Modern SQL Data Warehouse ?